ethz-asl/deep_motion_planning/README.md

 # deep_motion_planning
-Using Deep Neural Networks for robot navigation purposes:
+This repo contains various ROS packages dealing with end-to-end imitation learning for ground robot navigation using neural networks.

-The repository contains various ROS packages that are used to generate the training data.
+More details about this work can be found in the papers about [imitation learning](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7989182) and [imitation learning combined with reinforcement learning](https://arxiv.org/pdf/1805.07095.pdf).

 ## Usage